Pakistani Section of IBBY

 Ms Rabia Khan

 (address of the Section)

 IBBY Pakistan is affiliated to the Alif Laila Book Bus Society, a registered non-profit, non-governmental organization that has been working to promote literacy and quality education in Pakistan since 1978.
-The organization set up the first children’s library in the country, and since then has been advocating for books and libraries for children all over Pakistan, reaching out to children in the far flung rural and mountainous areas.
+The organization set up the first children’s library in the country, and since then has been advocating for books and libraries for children all over Pakistan, reaching out to children in the rural and mountainous areas.

 The Alif Laila complex includes three libraries and a resource centre in Lahore and a cluster school library and a mobile library in the suburb of Sheikhupura in the Punjab.
 Apart from these tangible centres, Alif Laila has touched the imagination of countless children and adults through its advocacy campaigns that have involved posters, street theatre, mime and puppet, muppet shows and marches – to promote reading and books throughout the country.